amberstar/State/Docs/README.md

 ##Serialization
-Serialization of models is done with data adapters provided in the State framework.
-Three data adapters are included:
+Serialization of Models is easy with State:

-1. Data.swift to read and write binary plist files
-2. Plist.swift to reads and writes XML plist files
-3. JSON.swift to read and write JSON files

 #### Read and write models to JSON or PLISTS :